 I should like nothing better than to do a thing like that myself—to depart from the Rotarian norm in a Rotarian situation.
 You weren’t there to sing “Happy Birthday, dear Robert,” and I don’t mind being made controversial.
 No sweeter music can come to my ears than the clash of arms over my dead body when I am down.

-is to believe that Frost was a dyslexic and deranged speller, that his brisk notes frequently made no sense, that he often traded the expected word for some fanciful or perverse alternative.
+is to believe that Frost was a dyslexic and deranged speller, that his brisk notes frequently made no sense, that he often traded the expected word for some fanciful or perverse alternative.3

 Noting misreadings such as “picktie” for “public” and “linigue” for “unique,” Logan estimated that there might be as many as ten thousand errors in the book.

 Remedies have been sought for all these “clashes.”
-Robert Faggen, who spent five years deciphering the scrawled Notebooks, promises corrections in the paperback edition.
-Hall, for his part, has found clever ways to skirt the copyright laws but remains angry.
-“The fight over Frost—plaster saint, monster, or human …
+Robert Faggen, who spent five years deciphering the scrawled Notebooks, promises corrections in the paperback edition.5 Hall, for his part, has found clever ways to skirt the copyright laws but remains angry.
+“The fight over Frost—plaster saint, monster, or human being?—has always been, and continues…

 This article is available to online subscribers only.